astronomer/docs/astro/modify-cluster.md

 ### Configure node instance type

 Each worker type on Astro is configured with a node instance type that is defined by your cloud provider.
 For example, `m5.2xlarge` on AWS, `Standard_D8_v5` on Azure, or `e2-standard-8` on GCP.
 Node instance types are comprised of varying combinations of CPU, memory, storage, and networking capacity.
-By choosing a node instance type, you can provide the appropriate balance of resources for your Airflow tasks.
+By choosing a node instance type for your worker, you can provide the appropriate balance of resources for your Airflow tasks.

 How your Airflow tasks use the capacity of a worker node depends on which executor is selected for your Deployment.
 With the Celery executor, each worker node runs a single worker Pod.
 A worker Pod's actual available size is equivalent to the total capacity of the instance type minus Astro’s system overhead.
 With the Kubernetes executor, each worker node can run an unlimited number of Pods as long as the sum of all requests from each Pod doesn't exceed the total capacity of the node minus Astro's system overhead.

-To modify the node instance type of an existing worker node pool, contact [Astronomer Support](https://cloud.support.astronomer.io).
+To add a new node instance type, contact [Astronomer Support](https://cloud.support.astronomer.io).
 For the list of worker node pool instance types available on Astro, see [AWS supported worker node pool instance types](resource-reference-aws.md#supported-worker-node-pool-instance-types), [Azure supported worker node pool instance types](resource-reference-azure.md#supported-worker-node-pool-instance-types), or [GCP supported worker node pool instance types](resource-reference-gcp.md#supported-worker-node-pool-instance-types).

 ### Configure maximum node count

 Each worker node pool on Astro has a **Maximum Node Count**, which represents the maximum total number of nodes that a worker node pool can have at any given time across Deployments.
 The default maximum node count for each worker node pool is 20.
 When this limit is reached, the worker node pool can't auto-scale and worker Pods may fail to schedule.
 A cluster's node count is most affected by the number of tasks that are running at the same time across your cluster, and the number of worker Pods that are executing those tasks.
-See [Worker autoscaling logic](executors.md#celery-worker-autoscaling-logic).
+See Worker autoscaling logic for [Celery executor](executors.md#celery-worker-autoscaling-logic) and for [Kubernetes executor](executors.md#kubernetes-worker-autoscaling-logic).

 Maximum node count is different than **Maximum Worker Count**, which is configured within the Cloud UI for each worker queue and determines the maximum total number of nodes that the worker queue can scale to.
 Maximum node count for a node pool must always be equal to or greater than the sum of all maximum possible workers across all worker queues that are configured with that worker node type.